 When the summer season is coming to an end, the first thing I want to do is make pumpkin bread.
 Yes, I am one of those people.
-As soon as Pumpkin Spice was released at Starbucks this year, I ran to the store to buy canned pumpkin to get my baking mode on.
+As soon Starbucks releases their pumpkin spice flavor, I run to the store to buy canned pumpkin to get my baking mode on.
 Much to my dismay, the local grocery store had not yet stocked it.
-“Of course!”
-I thought, that makes sense, since pumpkin season keeps getting moved up earlier and earlier.
-I was jumping way too far ahead.
+Let’s just say I was jumping way too far ahead.
 It’s not time for that yet.
 But you know what it is time for?
 Tomatoes, peaches, and zucchinis.
+In particular, zucchini bread!

 So, I went through my grandma’s old recipes and found a recipe for zucchini bread.
-Side note: the recipe was written on the back of a house inspection report from 1977 which made me laugh, but hey use what you have on hand, right?!
+Side note: my grandma wrote the recipe on the back of a house inspection report from 1977 which made me laugh, but hey use what you have on hand, right?!

 In my opinion, zucchini bread is so underrated.
 Maybe it’s because zucchini doesn’t hold the fame and glamor of pumpkin.
-But, it makes sense during this time of the year, the beginning of harvest season when there are zucchinis galore at the farmer’s markets.
-Pumpkins will have their day in the sun, but today it’s all about zucchini.
+But, it makes sense during this time of the year.
+It’s the beginning of harvest season when there are zucchinis galore at the farmer’s markets.
+Pumpkins will have their day in the sun, but right now it’s all about the zucchini.

 First, I prepped the zucchini by peeling them and scraping out all of the seeds with a spoon.
 Then, I beat the eggs until they were foamy and added sugar and oil to that, per grandma’s instructions.